JanabG-HERE/A2oj-Ladder-Codeforces-Div.-2-A/README.md

 1.TECHNICAL SKILLS   2.ONLINE PRESENCE (CODEFORCES / CODECHEF PROFILES)  3.STRONG PROJECTS IN NEW TECHNOLOGIES  4.INTERNSHIPS

 So lets see how much can I accomplish my goals.
-IF YOU ARE READING WISH ME LUCK!!!
+IF YOU ARE READING THIS
+WISH ME LUCK!!!

 30 DEC 2020.
 CODEFORCES PROFILE- https://codeforces.com/profile/cp_days